lightyagami2599/Perfume_Website/README.md

 # Animated Luxury Website Course - Côte Royale

-This is the final code for the Côte Royale website YouTube course.
+This is the final code for the Côte Royale website.
 Check through it if you're debugging your own code.

 ## 🚀 Quick Start